Biology (BIOL)

 Experiments, exercises, and demonstrations.
 Three hours per week.

 Principles of eukaryotic cell structure, molecular organization, and physiology.
 Genome organization and expression.
-Cell growth, division, and cell-cell interactions.
+Cell growth, division,

 Graduation with Leadership Distinction: GLD: Research